lakshman-luq/Inclined-Handwritten-Text-Recognition---English/README.md

 # Inclined Handwritten Text-Recognition English

-If you want to build and train your own model please download the dataset as mentioned below.
+If you want to build and train on your own model please download the dataset as mentioned below.
 #Follow these instructions to get the IAM dataset:

 Register for free at this link https://fki.tic.heia-fr.ch/databases/iam-handwriting-database